james-jw/xq-hunt/README.md

 After all documents have been indexed, a second process indexes the trigrams themselves, deteremining their relevancy.
 The formula is simply the total number of indexed documents divided by the number of documents the trigram occurs in.
 For example a relevancy of .5 would represent a trigram that is found in 50% of the documents indexed and thus is NOT very useful.
 The lower the number the more useful the trigram is.

 When a search is performed, the same process is applied to the input search text.
-The resulting trigrams are then ordered by relevancy and top 4 relevant trigrams are matched against the document trigrams stored during the indexing process, matching any file index which contains them all.
+The resulting trigrams are then ordered by relevancy and the top 4 relevant trigrams are matched against the document trigrams stored during the indexing process, matching any file index which contains them all.

 The file path returned from the index is then used to search line by line for the queried pattern.
 (Its important to note that when searching, the trigram length must be specified and match that of available indexes on the database being searched.
 For example, if you index using trigrams of size 4, you must also search with trigrams of size 4.)